Korsholm: Villages

-(Most villages have only a Swedish name.)
+(Most villages have only a Swedish name.
+Finnish name in parentheses.)

 History

 Korsholm and Mostesar appear separately in Olaus Magnus' 1539 map, Carta Marina.

 Name

 The original Finnish name Mustasaari "Black Island" may have been a medieval island cleared by a wildfire or an island that looks dark when approaching from the sea.
 Due to isostatic uplift, the area referred to is now inland.
 The parish is first mentioned as Mustasaari parish in 1348.
 In Swedish, the pronunciation developed into Mussor, although the form Mustasaari remained in use in the community.
 Mikael Agricola, the founder of written Finnish, spelled it Mustsåår in 1530.
 Olaus Magnus spelled it as Mostesar in his 1539 map, Carta Marina, where the castle appeared separately as "Korsholm".
 In 1606–1611, it was known as Mussar, but in 1611 the city of Vaasa was founded in the parish and thus the parish was known as Vaasa.
 In 1772, it was known as "city of Vaasa and Mustasaari annex", and in 1807–1867 "parish of Vaasa and Mustasaari".
 Since then, Vaasa has been an independent parish.
 The municipality was named Korsholm in Swedish in 1927, after the medieval Korsholma castle.